 Looking to change up the pace and head indoors?
 Dillon is home to Summit County's only bowling center.
-Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and full bar.
+Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and a full bar.
 Dillon also offers Skyline Cinema 8, it’s the best theatre experience possible with small town customer service along with big city technology and fresh popcorn daily!

 Dillon Farmers Market

 Enjoy the harvests at one of the best farmers markets in the high country.
-And please remember to leave your four legged friends at home.
-Because of all the yummy food this is a No Pet Event.
+And please remember to leave your four-legged friends at home.
+Because of all the yummy food, this is a No Pet Event.
 Live entertainment from 10:30am- 1pm.

 Lake Dillon Amphitheatre

 With mountain views over Lake Dillon to the Ten Mile and Gore Mountain Ranges, the Lake Dillon Amphitheatre offers incredible vistas, it is the best venue in Summit County to take in a concert.
 The amphitheater features hardscape and lawn seating for up to 5,000 people and hosts FREE live music Fridays and Saturdays throughout the summer.
 Click here for the summer schedule.

 Visit Dillon’s historical School House Museum and Town Park where relics from mining days come to life.
 Discover the gold mining history that shaped our region through the work of the Summit Historical Society.